-The Board of Directors met nine times during the fiscal year ended June 30, 2011.
+The Board of Directors met eleven times during the fiscal year ended June 30, 2012.
 Each of the directors standing for election attended at least 75% of the meetings of the Board and the committees on which he served.
-In accordance with our policy that encourages each director to attend Annual Meetings, each of the directors also attended our 2010 Annual Meeting, other than Mr. Rogers who was unable to attend due to business conflict.
+In accordance with our policy that encourages each director to attend Annual Meetings, each of the directors also attended our 2011 Annual Meeting.